Skip to main content

 Watch this video to learn about how to support language diversity in child and youth care programs from the perspective of trainers, coaches and administrators

 This video showed staff members taking steps to offer rich language experiences with children and youth.
-As a training and curriculum specialist or manager, you must also be prepared to respond to a range of staff perspectives and performance.
+As a Training & Curriculum Specialist or Program Manager, you must also be prepared to respond to a range of staff perspectives and performance.
 Take a few moments to review a variety of things you may see, say, and do.

 See Say Do